Kaj Riska

 Kaj Antero Riska (born January 25, 1953, Helsinki, Finland) is a naval architect and engineer with expertise in ice and arctic technology.
 He has written various publications about ice-going ships and icebreaker design, ice loads and ice management for arctic offshore floating platforms.
-He is now working at Total S.A. as Senior Ice Engineer.
+He worked at Total S.A. as Senior Ice Engineer.
+He received the 2019 POAC Founders Lifetime Achievement Award.